 The UAE hosts significant Iranian diaspora communities, particularly in Dubai, where Persian merchants helped build the early trading economy.
 Iranian schools, cultural centers, and business associations have operated for decades, serving as bridges between the two nations even during periods of official tension.

-Now, as US-Iran confrontation intensifies and Iranian forces threaten energy infrastructure across the Gulf, UAE policymakers face pressure to demonstrate alignment with Washington and Israel—pressure that translates into actions like institution closures that disrupt community ties.
+Now, as US-Iran confrontation intensifies and Iranian forces threaten energy infrastructure across the Gulf, UAE policymakers face pressure to demonstrate alignment with and —pressure that translates into actions like institution closures that disrupt community ties.